denizkavaz/flutter_widgets/README.md

 # flutter_widgets
-Ready to reuse widget with common styles.
+Ready to reuse widgets with common styles.